 Outreach and Enrollment

-East Central District Health Department has Certified Application Counselors (CACs) that are trained and educated in the different options for healthcare insurance and other types of Nebraska state assistance.
+Good Neighbor has Certified Application Counselors (CACs) who are trained and educated in the different options for healthcare insurance and other types of Nebraska state assistance.
 CACs provide year-round assistance with your Health Insurance Marketplace applications and/or state assistance programs like Medicaid, SNAP (food stamps) and ADC ( Aid to Dependent Children).
 Our services are free to the community.
 You do not have to be a patient of the Good Neighbor Community Health Center clinic to be seen.